-The Perseid meteor shower comes around every August, and this year they have been particularly spectacular!
-In this quick tutorial we’ll show you how to set up your camera to photograph the Perseid meteor shower.
+The Perseid meteor shower comes around every August, and this year they promise to be spectacular!
+In this quick tutorial, we’ll show you how to set up your camera to photograph the Perseid meteor shower.
 Follow these simple steps and we’re sure you’ll come away with images you can be proud of…

-To photograph a meteor shower like the Perseids you’ll need a clear night and to find a really dark location.
+To photograph a meteor shower like the Perseids you’ll need a clear night and be in a really dark location.
 And because you’ll be working in pitch black, you won’t want to be blindly fiddling with your settings, so setting up your camera in advance will ensure you get are prepared.

 How to set up your camera to shoot the Perseid meteor shower

 Again, because you’ll be in total darkness, you’re going to have to use your camera’s manual mode.
 Don’t be afraid.
 It gives you control.
 Here’s how…

 The first thing you need to think about is your exposure time.
 Unlike other night photography you may have shot, you don’t actually want to use super long exposures here.
 This is because the motion of the stars will be recorded as star trails, and when the Perseid meteors do appear, they’ll be faint streaks across your frame.

 To avoid this you should set your camera’s ISO to a higher sensitivity, start at around ISO 3200 and see what kind of shutter speed this will give you.